 Based on scientific topics, HEAL research projects are divided into six teams led by NIH scientific leadership and program officials to communicate HEAL research funding and research plans.

 External Advisory Groups

 The HEAL Multi-Disciplinary Working Group of external experts in pain and addiction research includes members of the IC advisory councils, scientific, industry, and patient advocacy communities.
-The working group will provide input on findings about HEAL research for consideration by the NIH advisory councils and NIH Institute and Center Directors on the HEAL Executive Committee.
-The working group will engage leaders in the private sector and academic research community, provide a transparent venue for stakeholders and members of the public to discuss HEAL research, and facilitate exchange of scientific information about HEAL projects.
+The working group provides input on findings about HEAL research for consideration by the NIH advisory councils and NIH Institute and Center Directors on the HEAL Executive Committee.
+The working group engages leaders in the private sector and academic research community, provide a transparent venue for stakeholders and members of the public to discuss HEAL research, and facilitate exchange of scientific information about HEAL projects.

 The HEAL Partnership Committee is a subgroup of the Multi-Disciplinary Working Group that assists NIH in the development of new treatments for pain and addiction through HEAL research.
 The committee generates defined products to assist HEAL research, such as preliminary recommendations on the design of a template application and evaluation dossier for biopharmaceutical and device-based treatments to be tested through new Early Phase Pain Investigation Clinical Network as part of HEAL.
 Discussions by the committee will be open to the public through videocast and public meetings, and preliminary findings will be shared for consideration by the HEAL Multi-Disciplinary Working Group.